cryptodevhub/site/wiki/ethereum-virtual-machine/tools.md

 A notable component for example is the DSProxy which will help you implement ways to roll out Smart Contracts updates without introducing breaking changes for your end users.

+## Nethereum

+[Nethereum](https://nethereum.com/) is the .NET integration library which aims to simplify Ethereum node access and Smart Contract interaction.
+It can be used on both, public and permissioned Ethereum nodes running e.g. Geth, Parity or Quorum.
+You can find guides, examples and in-depth explanations in the [official documentation](https://nethereum.readthedocs.io/en/latest/).

+**Protip**: Head over to the [playground](http://playground.nethereum.com/) to try different Nethereum examples interactively right from within your browser.
+No setup required.

 ## Flex Ether

 [flex-ether](https://github.com/merklejerk/flex-ether) is a library designed to simplify the creation and sending of Ethereum transactions.
 Using it in your project you'll benefit from features such as: